 With that said, something almost ALL of those people agree on?
 That our kids are simply not getting enough unstructured, outdoor play time.
 So how can we, as parents, fix that?
 How do we make sure that our kids are getting the most of their outdoor play?

 This post contains affiliate links.
-The Salty Mamas may receive a small commission from items purchased after clicking the links.
+You can read more at our disclosures page.
 Additionally, we’d like to thank SourceBooks for providing a book, “15 Minutes Outside,” for a giveaway.
 Thank you for supporting us!

 What Happened to Playing Outside?

 When you think back to when you were a little kid, a lot of your memories might revolve around playing outside.
 I remember getting home from school and taking off on my bike with my friends.
 Or exploring the creek next to our house for hours.
 Or playing endless pretend in our backyard, or gardening with my mom, or swimming in our (above-ground) pool.

 There was SO much time outdoors, that it wasn’t something our parents had to consciously encourage.
 It was just something that we did.
 Do I think my mom worried about meeting the required amount of outdoor time each day?
 Uh, no. Because that was not a thing back then.
 You just sent the dang kids to play outside.

 There are a few factors at play that can help explain what happened to playing outside.
 First of all, there is an increased perception that the world isn’t as safe as it used to be (when in fact, the opposite is true).
 Parents feel increased pressure to keep visual tabs on their children at all times- and that often means keeping them inside, where they’ll be “safe.”